tina-trenkner/pink-drum-explosion/README.md

 ### using window.addEventListener instead of say document.addEventListener
 https://developer.mozilla.org/en-US/docs/Web/API/EventTarget/addEventListener

+## Steps to complete tutorial

+1. Set a keydown event listener on the window
+2. Console log the keydown event to review what attributes the object has.
+Review the info in dev tools.
+3. Refine JS script to listen for e.keyCode in the console.log.
+4.

 ## Ways to improve the responsiveness of this interactive

 Add an event listern for an onclick, so that mouse users (and maybe mobile users?) can play the sounds